Teseptimavirus

-Teseptimavirus (synonyms T7 phage group, T7-like phages, T7-like viruses, T7likevirus) is a genus of viruses in the order Caudovirales, in the family Autographiviridae, in the subfamily Studiervirinae.
+Teseptimavirus (synonyms T7 phage group, T7-like phages, T7-like viruses, T7likevirus) is a genus of viruses in the class Caudoviricetes, in the order Autographivirales, in the family Autotranscriptaviridae, in the subfamily Studiervirinae.
 Bacteria serve as the natural host, with transmission achieved through passive diffusion.
 There are currently 17 species in this genus, including the type species Escherichia virus T7.